 Bee was a kindly creature.
 One night, Mantis needed to cross a great, flooded river to reach his family, and asked Bee for help.
 Bee offered to carry Mantis on her back.
 She flew over the raging waters but was beaten down by a strong wind.
 Bee was dangerously close to the waves when she saw a magnificent flower floating on the water.
 Bee dropped Mantis onto the flower, fell beside her, and died of exhaustion.
 When the sun rose, curled up on the flower was the first human being – Bee’s sacrifice.

 Note: my bee picture is based on Stelluti’s Bee, the first ever microscope drawing.

 The African honey guide bird leads a person to a bees’ nest, waits for him to dig out some honeycomb, then eats the scraps of wax left behind.
 Here’s a folktale from Zimbabwe that explains why:

-One day, honey-guide flew to visit Beetown.
+One day, Honey-Guide flew to visit Beetown.
 He demanded that the Bees give him a wife.
-The bees thought about this for a while, but then said no. Honey-guide was angry and said he’d tell the humans.
-Ever since then, when he sees people passing, he tells them about the bees.
+The Bees thought about this for a while, but then said no. Honey-Guide was angry and said he’d tell the humans where they lived.
+Ever since then, when he sees people passing by, he tells them where to find the Bees.